 I’m happy to let you know that I’ve finally been able to complete the last 8 kits that will ever be available for my Upside-Downside quilt shown here.
-The feature fabric from Japan is no longer available and I was waiting on much delayed Essex linens that were used in the quilt to finally be shipped to me.
-They arrived last week and Susan put the kits together yesterday.
-Cost is $149 so please let me know soon if you are wanting one.
+The feature fabric from Japan is no longer available.
+I was waiting on much-delayed Essex linens that were used in the quilt to finally be shipped to me.
+They arrived last week, and Susan put the kits together yesterday.
+The cost is $149, so please let me know soon if you are wanting one.

-One of the benefits of having my business is that I learn good things in discussions with my customers.
-Twice recently the topic of stained quilts has arisen, with solutions that have been found to work.
+One of the benefits of having my business is I learn good things in discussions with my customers.
+On two recent occasions, the topic of stained quilts has arisen, with solutions that have been found to work.

-One tip was for removing blood stains (see the recipe here) and one was for removing fabric dye runs into lighter parts of a quilt.
+One tip was for removing blood stains (see the recipe here), and another one was for removing fabric dye runs into lighter parts of a quilt.
 The Dylon SOS colour run product shown here removed dye runs from a dress that had been left for years after being spoiled by bright dye bleeding into whites on the dress.
-I brought in the product (it’s from NZ) and it sells for $9.95 if you want to keep some around.
+I brought in the product (it’s from New Zealand), and it sells for $9.95 if you want to keep some around.

-This tip from Becky who rescued a quilt that had been stained when a rat died on it (Yuck!).
-Thanks Becky!
+This tip is from Becky, who rescued a quilt that had been stained after a rat died on it (Yuck!).
+Thanks, Becky!

-I find this a useful prompt to get me thinking about introducing differences in scale in my quilt designs, and also places for the eye to rest (in-between spaces).
-Thanks Anne!
+I find this a useful prompt to get me thinking about introducing differences in scale in my quilt designs and places for the eye to rest (in-between spaces).
+Thanks, Anne!

 Here are a couple of photos of Anne’s checkerboard quilts.

-This happens when dust has worked its way in between the suction cup and the ruler and it has an easy fix.
-Wipe with a wet cloth both the suction cups and the ruler, then dry and reapply your gripper.
+This happens when the dust has worked its way in between the suction cup and the ruler.
+Luckily, it has an easy fix.
+Wipe with a wet cloth on both the suction cups and the ruler, then dry and reapply your gripper.
 It will now stick.
 It’s nice to find such an easy way to make a customer happy!
-So if you are having frustrations with your gypsy gripper, give it a wipe and your frustrations will be over…
+So, if you have frustrations with your gypsy gripper, give it a wipe, and everything will get better.

 Time to clear out the numerous bolts of fabric I have with a small number of M’s of fabric remaining!

-For the month of March, you will get 30% off any fabric for which you finish the bolt.
+For March, you will get 30% off any fabric for which you finish the bolt.
 So come early, bring a friend or two, and find some bolts to finish off.
 You’ll have lots of choices and a great price.